JWBurgers/deciphering-bitcoin/References.md

 Kahn, Charles, Stephen Quinn, and Will Roberds.
 2014.
 Central banks and payment systems: The evolving trade-off between cost and risk.
 Paper prepared for the Norges Bank Conference, Oslo.
 Available at [https://www.norges-bank.no/contentassets/3fba8b3a3432407d929ae9218db1ffc4/10_kahn_quinn_roberds2014.pdf](https://www.norges-bank.no/contentassets/3fba8b3a3432407d929ae9218db1ffc4/10_kahn_quinn_roberds2014.pdf).

 Karan, Mehmet, Wim Westerman, and Jacob Wijngaard.
 2024. *A History of Banks: From the Knights Templar to the Present Era*.
 Cham, Switzerland: Springer.

+Kataoka, Yasuhiko.
+1995.
+The relationship between the bookkkeeping systems of Pacioli and Schweicker.
+In *Studies in Accounting History: Tradition and Innovation for the Twenty-First Century*, ed.
+A. Tsuji and P. Garner, 159-67.

+Keiley, Anthony.
+1900.
+Bills of exchange. *The Virginia Law Register*, 6, 73-6.

 Khiaonarong, Tanai and David Humphrey.
 2019.
 Cash use across countries and the demand for central bank digital currency. *IMF Working Paper*, no. 46.